How to Add Line Numbers in MS Word [Step-by-Step Pics]

 Click Line Numbers

-A new dialog box will pop up, giving you different options for line numbering.
-Here, you can turn off line numbering or make some adjustments:
+A dialog box will appear, offering different line numbering options.
+Here, you can disable line numbering or make adjustments:

-• From text: This option lets you set how far the line numbers will be from your text.
+• From text: Determine the distance of line numbers from your text.

-• Count by: You can choose to have line numbers show up on every line or set an interval, like every second or third line.
+• Count by: Choose to display line numbers on every line or set intervals, like every second or third line.

 Choose the options you like best